tedneward/Azgaarnoth/Classes/Sorcerer.md

 * [Clockwork Soul](Sorcerer/ClockworkSoul.md) means the powers of neutrality call to you.
 * [Divine Soul](Sorcerer/DivineSoul.md) sorcerers have found favor with celestial beings.
 * [Draconic Bloodline](Sorcerer/DraconicBloodline.md) suggests that the dragons, somewhere, somewhen, fit into your family tree; alternatively, you might have had a [dragonmarked](/Races/Dragonmarked.md) somewhere in your family line.
+* [Eldar Bloodline](Sorcerer/EldarBloodline.md) is a disgraced bloodline, coming from an ancient Eldar ancestry; although powerful, EldarBloodline sorcerers are often marked for death when discovered.
 * [Elemancy](Sorcerer/Elemancy.md)
 * [Firespeaker](Sorcerer/Firespeaker.md), [Seacaller](Sorcerer/Seacaller.md), [Stoneshaper](Sorcerer/Stoneshaper.md), and [Windtalker](Sorcerer/Windtalker) sorcerers hear the Elemental Planes themselves, through the elements all around them, guiding them.
 * [Giant Soul](Sorcerer/GiantSoul.md) sorcerers have ancient giantish blood within them.